 Community Service

-We support Well-Help, our local food pantry, and sponsor the local Boy Scouts troop.
+We support Well-Help, our local food pantry, and are the chartering organization for Troop 414, the local Boy Scouts troop, as well as the local Cub Scout den.

-Kiwanis helps with the Duke Pride Carnival, serving breakfast and sponsoring a bounce house for students to enjoy.
-The proceeds from the carnival benefit Well-Help, the local food pantry.
+Kiwanis helps with the annual Duke Pride Carnival by sponsoring a bounce house for students to enjoy.
+The proceeds from the carnival benefit Well-Help.

 In addition, Kiwanis works with Oberlin Community Services each month and delivers food packages to income-eligible Wellington residents.
 As Kiwanians, we also assist other local civic organizations by providing volunteer manpower with their main civic events, including bell ringing for the Salvation Army Wellington Service Unit and Main Street Wellington.